bebru/MPH_Hausarbeiten/Social_Science_Methods/soc_sci_brb.md

 * purposeful sampling:
   * deviant cases:
     * medical networks with high savings (3) and low savings (3), respectively
+  * have to have a specific ratio of manged care patients
   * are there differencies between those extreme groups?
   * two stage sampling:
     * 2 physicians per medical network are interviewd